-Volcano erupts on Italian island of Stromboli
+Volcano erupts on Italian island of Stromboli, starts fires

-ROME (Reuters) - A volcano on the island of Stromboli erupted on Wednesday, throwing ash high into the sky, the National Institute of Geophysics and Vulcanology (INGV) said.
+ROME (Reuters) - A volcano on the Italian island of Stromboli erupted on Wednesday, throwing ash high into the sky and enveloping the popular tourist destination in smoke, the National Institute of Geophysics and Vulcanology (INGV) said.

-Tourists, frightened by the unexpected explosion on the small Mediterranean island, fled their hotels.
+Rescue services said the eruption had started fires on the western side of the small Mediterranean island north of Sicily.
+Fire crews were being called in from nearby locations and a Canadair plane was already in action.

 “We saw the explosion from the hotel.
 There was a loud roar,” said Michela Favorito, who works in a hotel near Fico Grande, on the east side of the island.

 “We plugged our ears and after this a cloud of ash swept over us.
-The whole sky is full of ash, a fairly large cloud,” she said.
+The whole sky is full of ash, a fairly large cloud,” she told Reuters.

-Fires were reported on the western side of the island and it was not immediately clear if there were any injuries.
+Fiona Carter, a British tourist on the island of Panarea, some 27 km (17 miles) from Stromboli, heard the blast.

+“We turned around to see a mushroom cloud coming from Stromboli.
+Everyone was in shock.
+Then red hot lava started running down the mountain toward the little village of Ginostra,” she told Reuters.

 INGV expert Stefano Branca told Reuters there had been a “paroxysmal eruption” on the island, when high-pressure magma explodes from a shallow, underground reservoir.
 “These are events of great intensity and quite rare,” he said.